FanatiQS/VerbalEyes-Scroll-Controller/README.md

 # Core Library
 The core library should be able to run on anything supporting C99 or C++.
 Because of this, the functions to access to Wi-Fi, sockets, persistent storage and logging are not defined.
 These have to be implemented to work on the micro controller that it is used on by defining all the required functions the library uses.
-These functions are prototyped in `verbalEyes-speed-controler.h` and documented together with the available API functions in [doc/implementing.md](../doc/implementing.md).
+These functions are prototyped in `./src/scroll-controller.h` and documented together with the available API functions in [./src/README.md](../src/README.md).